gmusicproxy/gmusicproxy/README.md

 - `--daemon`: daemonize the program
 - `--disable-version-check`: disable check for latest available version
 - `--extended-m3u`: enable non-standard extended m3u headers
+- `--disable-playcount-increment`: disable the automatic increment of playcounts upon song fetch

 ### Config file
 All the command-line options can be specified in a configuration file.
 An example of configuration with the strictly required options could look like this: